Sep 29, 2023

 Reasons to Integrate Custom Domain Email to Gmail Account

-When you purchase web hosting, chances are you’ll get a free business email right out of the box.
+When you buy hosting, chances are you’ll get a free business email right out of the box.
 However, it might take time to get used to because the interface is different from Gmail’s.

 Luckily, it’s possible to use Gmail with your own domains for free.
 That way, you can have the best of both worlds — a custom domain email with the convenience of Gmail’s interface.
 You also don’t have to log in to different platforms to manage your personal and business emails.